daniel13306/Simple-Flask-Chat-Application/README.md

    - Made for Windows

-   - This Software is [FREE] to use in ANY Case.
+   - This Software is [FREE] to use and modify in ANY Case.